The cut norm and Sampling Lemmas for unbounded kernels: Upper bound on the ``systematic error'' term

 \subsection{``Original'' approach: Random $q$-subsamples}

 The main issue with proving a high probability upper bound is that the cut norm of a sample is a maximum over all possible subsets of rows and columns, and bounding from above the expectation of a maximum is significantly harder than a maximum of expectations.
-Even though the corresponding sums are not independent, and some are automatically too small due to the size of the subsets, we a priori still have to contend with $\Theta(4^k)$ choices, each with their own ``bad set'' where the corresponding sum is too far away from $\|U\|_\pcut$, and we cannot obtain good bounds via such a direct approach.\\ The upper bound on the ``systematic error'' $\E_X\left[ \|\mc{U}_X\|_\pcut \right] -\|U\|_\pcut$ will be achieved by first considering the corresponding problem for the one-sided cut norm $\|\cdot\|_\pcut^+$, and then introducing an extra layer of randomisation.
+Even though the corresponding sums are not independent, and some are automatically too small due to the size of the subsets, we a priori still have to contend with $\Theta(4^k)$ choices, each with their own ``bad set'' where the corresponding sum is too far away from $\|U\|_\pcut$, and we cannot obtain good bounds via such a direct approach.

+The upper bound on the ``systematic error'' $\E_X\left[ \|\mc{U}_X\|_\pcut \right] -\|U\|_\pcut$ will be achieved by first considering the one-sided cut norm $\|\cdot\|_\pcut^+$, and then introducing an extra layer of randomisation.
 Namely, we shall make use of a random subset $Q_1$ of the rows and a random subset $Q_2$ of the columns of $\mc{U}_X$ to bound the expectation of $\|\mc{U}_X\|_\pcut^+$, and then apply the generalised Azuma's inequality to bound the deviation from this expected value.
-The essence of this approach is that it allows us to strike a balance between the bound on the deviation from the expected value, and the size of the corresponding exceptional set.\\ Let \panna{$k\geq 1$ be an integer and} $R_1,R_2\subseteq [k]$.
-Given \panna{$U\in L^1_{sym}([0,1]^2)$ and} $Z\in[0,1]^k$, we denote by \(R^+_{1,Z}\) the set of columns \(j \in [k]\) for which \(\mc{U}_Z(R_1, \{j\}) > 0\), and by \(R^-_{1,Z}\) the set of columns \(j \in [k]\) for which \(\mc{U}_Z(R_1, \{j\}) < 0\).
-The sets of rows \(R^+_{2,Z}, R^-_{2,Z}\) are defined analogously.
-Note that \(\mc{U}_Z(R_1, R^+_{1,Z}), \mc{U}_Z(R^+_{2,Z}, R_2) > 0\) by this definition.
-Since $k\|\mc{U}_X\|_2=\|((U(X_i,X_j)))_{i\neq j\in[k]}\|_F$ where $\|\cdot\|_F$ denotes the Frobenius norm of a matrix, we have the following.
+The essence of this approach is that it allows us to strike a balance between the bound on the deviation from the expected value, and the size of the corresponding exceptional set.